Guide T4002 and Form T2125 for self-employed taxes

 Chapter 2 shows you exactly which tax forms to complete based on your business type:

-- Sole proprietors: Use Form T2125 for business, professional, farming, or fishing income
+- Sole proprietors: complete Form T2125 for business, professional, farming, or fishing income

-- Partnerships: Different forms required depending on partnership structure
+- Partnerships: complete different forms depending on partnership structure

-- Multiple income types: Separate T2125 forms needed for each income source
+- Multiple income types: complete separate T2125 forms for each income source

 Part 1: Identification

-As of June 17, 2024, there's an update for individuals with a SIN that starts with 9, who can now use the Business Registration Online service to instantly get a business number and a GST/HST account.
-Finally, if you have a tax shelter identification number, fill it in here.
+As of 17 June 2024, individuals with a SIN that starts with 9 can use the Business Registration Online service to register and instantly obtain a business number and GST/HST account.

 Part 2: Internet business activities